Jeff Miller

 With a submerged float, there was no way to shut off the fuel supply and the carburetor became flooded.
 Under normal operation, the float rises with the level of fuel in the bowl until the float lever touches the float needle valve (item 156 in the illustration, below).
 When the float needle valve is closed, the fuel source is shut off.

 The old float with a "5.7 g" stamped on the arm.
 The float weighs 5.7 grams.
-The Mercedes-Benz Classic Center in Irvine, California supplied a new 5.7 gram float for about $24 plus freight.
+The Mercedes-Benz Classic Center (Irvine, California) supplied a new 5.7 gram float for about $24 plus freight.
 The gasket was also replaced.
-The new float (not shown here) fixed the flooding problem.
+The new float (not shown in Photo 3) resolved the flooding problem.

 The 34 PICB is not specifically shown in this diagram.